 The first thing you should do is speak to your franchisor in depth about what costs you’ll be liable for, both in the initial stages and later on when the business is up and running.
 Whilst every franchise is different, there are some standard costs associated with most franchises which you should know about first and foremost.
 These are outlined below.

 The Franchise Fee

 The initial franchise fee is the upfront fee you pay when you first purchase the franchise.
-The BFA estimates that the average initial franchise fee is around £14,600, but in reality it could range from anywhere between £1,000 and £300,000 depending on the franchise brand.
+The fee could range from anywhere between £500 and £300,000 depending on the franchise brand.
 In most cases, this is a ‘package’ fee which is designed to cover aspects such as:

 - Training for you and your manager or team members